6N: Ireland beats Italy 48-10 to finally get first win

 ROME (AP) — Ireland finally won a Six Nations match by defeating Italy 48-10 in the Rome sunshine on Saturday.

 Following two losses to start the championship for the first time since 1998, Ireland ticked all of its checklist for the match: It won, it played well, and it scored a lot.
-The six tries were all converted by captain Jonathan Sexton, who finished the match after coming back from another head knock.
+The six tries were all converted by captain Jonathan Sexton, who finished the match in a comeback from another head knock.

-Ireland also had two tries disallowed while Italy had men in the sin-bin in the second half.
+Ireland also had two tries disallowed while Italy had men in the sin-bin in a scrappy second half.
+While Irish morale was boosted, a better gauge of their progress will come at Scotland in two weeks.

+“I am really proud of the players.
+They’ve shown real character over the last couple of weeks,” Ireland coach Andy Farrell said.
+“It’s not nice coming off two losses and waiting a couple of weeks to try and put that right.”

-Italy’s record run of losses in the championship reached 30 in a display of frustration at being squeezed by the Irish — 18 penalties conceded — and dominated up front.
+Italy’s record run of losses in the championship reached 30 in a poor display of frustration at being squeezed by the Irish — 18 penalties conceded — and dominated up front.
 Referee Mathieu Raynal’s patience wore out and he issued yellow cards to replacement prop Giosue Zilocchi and captain Luca Bigi.
 For four minutes, Italy was down to 13 men.

+“We are really disappointed, especially for the result,” Italy coach Franco Smith said.
+“But you need to give credit to Ireland, which was under a lot of pressure after two defeats and came to Rome with great determination.

+“In defense, physically, I couldn’t have asked for more … all of Italy wants us to win a match, we try always, with heart and hard work.
+But for now they’re better than us, even if we are doing everything to become like Ireland.”

 Italy’s preparation was set back in the warmup when scrumhalf Stephen Varney was lost to injury in the empty Stadio Olimpico.